sbvegan/research/layer-1/solana/terminology.md

 Notably, the `System Program` is responsible for administering new accounts and transferring SOL between two parties.
 There are other SPL Programs that support a number of on-chain activities.

+### Writing Programs

+Most programs are written with Rust or C++, but they can be developed with any language that targets the LLVM's BPF backend.

 Most Rust-based programs follow this architecture:

 |      File      |                  Description                  |